 And it’s the same for Cheryl, who says, “My most common treatments for men in my clinic include anti wrinkle injections and medical-grade skin treatments - things like chemical peels or microneedling.
 Men are definitely having more treatments than ever before, and natural-looking filler treatments are also on the rise.
 Most of my male clients want to look like they have great, healthy, youthful skin without any obvious work.”

 Got it!
-So lots of men do want the help of a bit of Botox or skin treatments, as long as it gives them a natural result.
+So lots of men do want the help of a bit of wrinkle relaxing or skin treatments, as long as it gives them a natural result.

 So, there you have it.
-He might have had a bit of preventative Botox and some bloody good skin treatments, but Paul Rudd’s amazing appearance at 53 is likely also down to great genes.
+He might have had a bit of injectable help and some bloody good skin treatments, but Paul Rudd’s amazing appearance at 53 is likely also down to great genes.
 And he’s lucky - because he’s a man and his hormones are on his side.
 But whatever the case, he looks great and he looks natural.

 Fancy getting your skin in check, Paul Rudd-style?
 Glowday lists thousands of incredible healthcare practitioners, so you can take your pick from the very best in your area.